An overview of data processing services,

 One way to avoid the pitfalls of manual data processing is to utilize data processing services.

 These services allow you to outsource your data processing so that your team can spend more time on the tasks that can grow your business.
 There are various types of data processing services you can implement.

-One data processing services example is data annotation outsourcing.
+One data processing service example is data annotation outsourcing.
 Data annotation is the process of labeling data to help artificial intelligence systems learn how to recognize data types and produce useful output.
-By outsourcing data annotation, you can relieve your own employees of the burden of having to do this time-consuming task.
+By outsourcing data annotation, you can relieve your employees of the burden of doing this time-consuming task.

 BPOs do have some advantages over SSCs.
 Because they often have more experience and resources than your organization, BPOs often offer more savings and faster implementation than an internal solution like an SSC.
 BPOs also give you flexibility in terms of the size of your financial commitment.

-On the other hand, SSCs give you complete control over your data.
-This is a huge advantage in terms of business objective alignment and data security.
+On the other hand, SSCs gives you complete control over your data.
+This is a huge advantage regarding business objective alignment and data security.
 With the right software tools, SSC can dramatically cut the costs of data processing and enable all of your various business functions to be streamlined.
 Although they may take longer to implement, SSCs more than compensate for that over time, thanks to the better results they can deliver.

 Types of data processing

 There are, generally, three main types of data processing companies can choose to utilize:

 - Automated data processing utilizing a software platform